-‘When Calls the Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere
+‘When Calls The Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere

 Wagner attributed the retooling of the last six episodes of the season as a group effort and praised the cast for being able to “lovingly” move ahead without Loughlin.

 The actor said it was important to regroup and restructure when losing such a key component of a show.
-He explained that it comes down to how the show is written and the attitude amongst the actors, noting that, “we all showed up, we hit our marks and we’re trying to do our best.”
+He explained that it comes down to how the show is written and the attitude amongst the actors, noting, “we all showed up, we hit our marks and we’re trying to do our best.”